 - In Documents lists, in the same way as with legacy lists, you can use the Content Search button to perform a text search within the content of emails, phone calls, file notes and meetings.
 Refer to Search within Email, Phone Call, File Note and Meeting Content.

 To clear the search, click the X next to the search criteria or delete the search criteria and press the Enter key.

-For example, if you decided to use Keywords to indicate that a document related to an incoming invoice from an external contractor, adding the Keyword "Incoming Invoice" to any relevant document would allow you to locate all these documents by entering "Incoming Invoice" as the search criteria.
+For example, if you wanted to indicate that a document relates to an incoming invoice from an external contractor, you can add the Keyword "Incoming Invoice" followed by the contractor name, for example, "Incoming Invoice Ajax Electricals".